 Also, a too-large bag won’t be as warm.
 All that extra space means that the bag won’t hold heat as well.

 My girl is gigantic for her age, so I was fine with getting the 18-36 month bag for her even though she was just 13 months at the time.
-However, it’s probably smarter to get the bag actually sized for your baby.
+She’s 2 years old now and there is still plenty of room for her to grow.

 No matter what sleeping bag you use for your baby while camping, you’ll need a sleeping pad for her too.
 Otherwise, the ground will suck heat out of her body.
 I recommend the Therm-A-Rest RidgeRest.
 It’s a closed-cell foam mat with an R-value of 2.6.
 Fold it in half and you’ll get an R-value of 5.2 (very warm!).
 The foam is comfortable but still firm enough for babies’ backs.